Servicenow Cmdb Governance: Best Practices For Maintaining A Healthy And Accurate Cmdb

 Conduct regular assessments to confirm the CMDB stays accurate and aligned with business goals.
 Run audits to check that data standards and policies are being followed.
 Health dashboards and quality checks catch issues early — far better than waiting for a quarterly review to discover six months of data drift.

 Virima’s CMDB health scoring surfaces completeness, accuracy, and staleness across all CI classes in a single dashboard view.
-Teams can set thresholds that trigger remediation workflows, turning health monitoring from a manual spot-check into a continuous governance loop.

 Best practices for ServiceNow CMDB governance